‘The Walking Dead’ Season 8: Episode 15 Sees The Loss Of A Major Character And A Fan Theory Confirmed

 Ever since the Oceanside group was discovered by Tara (Alanna Masterson) in Episode 6 of Season 7 of The Walking Dead, theories have abounded about the impact this group will have on the All Out War between Rick (Andrew Lincoln) and Negan (Jeffrey Dean Morgan).
-While the group had a small part to play when Rick’s group took all of their weapons, it was clear there was still more of their story to be told in upcoming episodes of The Walking Dead.
+While the group had a small part to play when Rick’s group took all of their weapons, it was clear that there was still more of their story to be told in upcoming episodes of The Walking Dead.

-Early on in the discovery of Oceanside, it was revealed this group already had contact with Negan’s group and that was the reason they were hiding out in such a remote location.
+Early on in the discovery of Oceanside, it was revealed that this group already had contact with Negan’s group and that was the reason they were hiding out in such a remote location.
 It also explained why there were no men in the group.

 According to early conversations between Tara and the group, it was revealed that Oceanside was originally brought under the rule of Negan and the Saviors.
 However, much like Rick’s group, Oceanside fought back.
 This lead to Negan’s group killing all of the men in Oceanside and the remaining women decided to escape rather than stay under Negan’s rule.